syncfusion/blazor-docs/src/grid/datagrid/editing.md

 The following screenshot represents Editing in Normal Mode.
 ![Normal Editing](./images/normal-editing.png)

-> Normal edit mode is default mode of editing.
+> Normal edit mode is the default mode of editing.

 ### Dialog